 Enable the check box next to the tag name.
-If you selected multiple items and the check box next to a tag contains a hyphen (indicating that some, but not all selected items already have the tag applied), changing it to a check mark affects all of the selected machines.
+A check box containing a hyphen indicates that some, but not all selected items already have the tag applied.
+When you select multiple items and a tag’s check box has a hyphen, changing it to a check mark affects all selected machines.

-If you attempt to add a tag to one or more machines, and that tag is currently used as a restriction in an Application Group, you are warned that the action can result in making those machines available for launch.
-If that’s what you intended, proceed.
+If you attempt to add a tag to machines, and that tag is used as a restriction in an application group, Studio warns that the action can make those machines available for launch.
+If that’s what you intend, proceed.

 To remove one or more tags:

 Clear the check box next to the tag name.
-If you selected multiple items and the check box next to a tag contains a hyphen (indicating that some, but not all selected items already have the tag applied), clearing the check box removes the tag from all of the selected machines.
+A check box containing a hyphen indicates that some, but not all selected items already have the tag applied.
+When you select multiple items and a tag’s check box has a hyphen, clearing the check box removes the tag from all selected machines.

-If you attempt to remove a tag from a machine that is using that tag as a restriction, you are warned that the action can affect which machines are considered for launch.
-If that’s what you intended, proceed.
+If you try to remove a tag restriction from a machine, you’re warned that the action can affect the machines considered for launch.
+If that’s what you intend, proceed.

 To edit a tag:

 Select a tag and then click Edit.
-Enter a new name and/or description.
+Enter a new name, description, or both.
 You can edit only one tag at a time.

 To delete one or more tags: